-PageModel Class
+PageModel class

 This guide uses example of the generated code of the EcommerceFlow demo app.
 To view the generated code directly, check out the Github repository.